 The Airmatic suspension is available on other C-Class cars as an extra-cost option.
 There are numerous other options, some of which come in packs.

-A Vision package brings a panoramic glass sunroof, adaptive high beam assist (which automatically dips the headlights when it detects other cars), and a head-up display (which puts a speedometer in your line of sight).
+• A Vision package brings a panoramic glass sunroof, adaptive high beam assist (which automatically dips the headlights when it detects other cars), a 360-degree parking camera, and a head-up display (which puts a speedometer in your line of sight).

-And an AMG line package dresses up a Mercedes-Benz C-Class so that it looks and feels a bit like its higher-performing cousin the Mercedes-AMG C63 S, with sports seats, front and rear aprons on the body, and a flat-bottomed steering wheel.
+• And an AMG Line package dresses up a Mercedes-Benz C-Class so that it looks and feels a bit like its higher-performing cousin the Mercedes-AMG C63 S, with sports seats, front and rear aprons on the body, and a flat-bottomed steering wheel, and 19-inch AMG design alloy wheels.
 The car rides lower, on firmer suspension, and variable-ratio steering allows relaxed response at straight-ahead but sharper response in bends.

 Alternative wheels and interior trims are offered for any C-Class car.

 Some of the AMG-line options reduce practicality and comfort in small ways.
 The sports suspension rides less comfortably, and its lower ride height and the AMG front apron makes it harder to negotiate steep driveways or speed humps without scraping the lower body.